krobbi/funcy/fvm.md

 at index `0`.
 * The instruction pointer, or `ip` is an integer that stores an index of `pm`.
 It is used for fetching FVM opcodes and program data.
-* Stack memory, or `sm` is a stack of variable-type stack elements that stores local variables and the inputs and outputs of most operations.
-Although `sm` should support variable type elements, currently only signed integers are used.
+* Stack memory, or `sm` is a stack of signed integer words that stores locals and the inputs and outputs of most operations.
+The size of a stack word is undefined, but 32 bits is recommended.
 There is no defined limit for the size of `sm`.
-The index of the top element of `sm` increases as elements are pushed to it.
+The index of the top word of `sm` increases as words are pushed to it.
-* The frame pointer, or `fp` is an integer that stores an index of `sm` and defines the base of the current call frame.
-Offsets from `fp` in `sm` are used to access local variables.
+* The frame pointer, or `fp` is an integer that stores an index of `sm` and defines the base of the current call frame. `fp` stores the index of a word in `sm`, _not_ a byte.
+Offsets from `fp` in `sm` are used to access locals.
 * The execution flag, or `ef` is a boolean value that stores whether the FVM is executing a program.
 * The exit code, or `ec` is an integer that stores an exit code for when